pitkant/fennica/inst/examples/manuscript-krakow.md

 Full source code to reproduce these analyses are available via Github ([Fennica](https://github.com/rOpenGov/fennica/); [Kungliga](https://github.com/rOpenGov/kungliga/)).

+The package utilizes tools from a number of other R extensions, including dplyr (Wickham and Francois, 2015), ggplot2 (Wickham, 2009), stats (R Core Team, 2016), tidyr (Wickham, 2016).

 ### Acknowledgements

 Supported by Academy of Finland (grant 293316).